AnamAsghr/anamasghar-2k18-CSM-19-/CodeDuplicationOnStackOverflow/readme.md

 ## AUTHORS:

-This paper was written by SebastianBaltes, ChristophTreude.
+This paper was written by
++ SebastianBaltes
++ ChristophTreude

 ## VENUE: